 - Restart when prompted

-Do not force shutdowns during updates unless the system has been completely frozen for a long time.
-Interrupting updates is one of the easiest ways to create real problems.
+Do not force shutdown during updates unless the system has been frozen for a very long time.
+Interrupting updates can create real problems.

 Step 4: Check Startup Apps (No Guesswork)